Magic mixture or greasy matter: That's how you recognize good beard oil!

-Have you been using beard oil since the first hour and can you already judge which product is good for you?
+You have been using beard oil since the first hour and can you already assess which product is good for you?
 Then you are a real miracle beard.
-The vast majority of bar wearers have no idea what to look for when it comes to choosing beard oil.
+The vast majority of beard wearers have no idea what to look for when it comes to choosing beard oil.
 Nevertheless, they happily recommend any oils - without rhyme or reason.
 Your only chance to find out whether a beard oil is good or just crap in the bottle: Learn what the composition is all about.

 What is this beard oil?

-Beard oil is the number one remedy for maintaining your beard.
-It's a mixture of different carrier oils and often essential oils as well to give the whole thing a scent.
+Bartol is the number one remedy for grooming your beard.
+It's a mix of different carrier oils and usually essential oils to add a scent to the whole thing.
 You knew that too, didn't you?
 But now it gets interesting: